 Which is right for my business?

 There is often a sizeable overlap of a company’s warehouse management with the rest of the company’s operations.
 The system intertwines information of production supply, sales, delivery, and quality control aspects.
 The overlap into so many operational departments makes it a very important system for a company’s logistics.
 Inventory management serves as a tool in stock location management but does not integrate into as many other departments.
-However, more advanced inventory management systems are evolving to change the level of integration they have in a company’s logistics.
+However, more advanced warehouse inventory management systems are evolving to change the level of integration they have in a company’s logistics.

 Inventory management and warehouse management both have similar qualities that aid and assist a company in the overall management of their business.
 However, the significant difference is that warehouse management has a detailed and often in-depth focus on the inner workings of a warehouse.
 Inventory management provides a more general and broad overview of inventory quantity.
 Both can be an essential component of a business and it is valuable to understand their place and benefits.